 This Factsheet is about complaints about Homelessness.
-It should be read together with our general information available here.
+It should be read together with our ‘How to Complain’ webpage, available on the ‘Making A Complaint’ tab.
 If you have made a Housing Application to the Council or a Housing Association you should also read our factsheet on Housing Applications.

 The Council has responsibility by law to provide help and assistance to people who are or may become homeless.
 Only certain people (known as People in Priority Need) are entitled to emergency accommodation and help with their belongings.
 Examples are people with dependent children and people who are disabled.

 The Council may have less responsibility if you are found to have caused your own homelessness (“intentionally homeless”).